-Check Unconditional Modes (0021) will display the details of any Unconditional Modes set on the
+Check Unconditional Modes (0021) will display the details of any Unconditional Modes set on the selected transports.
+Unconditional Modes are added on Transport Forms in the Advanced Options tab.

 Transports with the following modes set will be highlighted by this analysis: